MQTT Client

 Status Reporting

-You can configure the device to periodically (every two minutes) send messages to a topic
+You can configure the device to periodically (every two minutes) send messages to a topic of your choosing.

 That includes information about the status of the device (detailed below).